devmtnaing/liveheats/README.md

+## Introduction
-This is an experimental project using mainly [Next.js](https://nextjs.org/) and [Tailwincss](https://tailwindcss.com).
+This is an experimental project using mainly [Next.js](https://nextjs.org/) and [Tailwincss](https://tailwindcss.com) with no data fetching from backend APIs.
+Staet and Props are handled by `useState` and `useContext`.

 The main focus is to allow teachers to create studnets and races.
 The teacher is to register studnets into races and record the results.

+ :warning:**Warning:**:warning:
 It has been a long time since I wrote react.
-The code so far might not follow the best practices.
+The code does not follow best practices whatsoever.
+Big chunck of codes everywhere, big components which can be divided and refactored.
+No tests.
+Just experiencing how things work as of now.
+I will be refactoring this repo in the future.

 ## Getting Started